 Having PhotoPass Cast Members around at night is also nice.

 On the Memory Maker website, you are able to add borders, stickers, autographs and other media to the images through the Photopass and Memory Maker packages.

 The Memory Maker product becomes a better value if you have a larger party or are taking a longer trip, as there are more chances to have your picture taken and are able to split the cost amongst more Disney-goers.
 Perhaps the single biggest benefit is the on-ride photos.
 This alone cannot be achieved any other way.

-All is not lost though.
-You can take your cards and upgrade to the Memory Maker after you have arrived to Walt Disney World.
+You can take your PhotoPass cards and upgrade to the Memory Maker after you have arrived at Walt Disney World.
 This does cost a few extra dollars than if you had bought them in advance but it is miles better than buying the photos one at a time.

 How much does all of this cost?

-Photopass photos are sold on an individual basis, and they start at $14,99 each.
-Same goes for on-ride photos and dining photos.
+PhotoPass photos are sold on an individual basis, and they start at $14.99 each.
+The same goes for on-ride photos and dining photos.

-Thus, the longer your trip and the more people in your travelling party, the better of a value Memory Maker is.
-According to math, your 14th picture is the deal breaker.
-If you plan on purchasing more than 14 pictures within your party or think there is a chance that you will purchase at least 14 pictures, buying the Memory Maker package is a better deal.
-If you are really on the ball and have your list of photos you plan on purchasing, the magic number for your is 11!
+If you are really on the ball and have your list of photos you plan on purchasing, the magic number for you is 11!
 You will break even after the 11th image with a prepurchased Memory Maker package.
 Don’t you just love math!